bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 }
 ```

-An attribute can be an array whose items can be described in the base
+An attribute can be an array whose items can be described in the schema base:
-schema:

 ```
 {